Look as You Leap: Planning Simultaneous Motion and Perception for High-DOF Robots: Related Work

 There have been many works on the general problem of informative or information-rich path planning ~\cite{low2008adaptive, hollinger2014sampling, ruckin2022adaptive}.
 The general problem of informative path planning is to maximize some metric of information quality (e.g., probability of locating a target, accuracy of the inspection, or quality of the survey) while satisfying constraints on energy, time or perception.
 The informative motion planning problem of maximizing information gathered subject to a constraint is particularly challenging because it typically requires searching over a large and complex space of possible trajectories.
 Such problems have been shown to be NP-hard~\cite{singh2009efficient}, or even PSPACE-hard~\cite{reif1979complexity}, depending on the form of the objective function and the space of possible trajectories.
 Several general solvers for robotic information gathering problems utilize combinatorial optimization techniques to search over a discrete grid.
 The recursive greedy algorithm~\cite{singh2009efficient} is one example that achieves bounded performance for submodular objective functions.
 Branch and bound techniques have also been proposed that only require the objective function to be monotonic~\cite{binney2012branch}.
 Another approach is to utilize a finite-horizon solver that solves the problem for only a portion of the budget at a time~\cite{hollinger2009efficient}.
 However, the resulting solvers typically require computation exponential in the size of the problem instance due to the large blowup in the search space.
 Thus, they are mostly shown with 2D environments and with very few obstacles.

-Another related line of works is the planning under uncertainty or planning in information spaces, which focuses on selection of trajectories that minimize the localization uncertainty.
+Another related line of work is planning under uncertainty or planning in information spaces, which focuses on selection of trajectories that minimize the localization uncertainty.
 This problem has generally been solved with Partially Observable Markov Decision Processes (POMDPs) or through graph-search in the belief space~\cite{bonet2000planning}.
 While these approaches are well-established, in general their computational complexity grows exponentially in the number of possible actions and observations.

 To overcome these issues, the use of sampling-based motion planning algorithms, such as the RRT~\cite{lavalle00} and the probabilistic roadmap (PRM)~\cite{kavraki1996probabilistic}, has increased enormously in past years.
 Such algorithms have the advantage of quickly exploring a space of interest to achieve a feasible solution.
 Variants of sampling-based motion planning have also been proposed to maximize some metric of information quality.
 The prior algorithms have been shown to solve related problems for certain objective functions, including information-rich RRTs~\cite{levine2010information} using Fisher information matrices and belief-space RRTs~\cite{bry2011rapidly}.

-While information-rich sampling based motion planners mentioned above like belief-space RRTs are well-suited for energy minimization tasks, in this work, we specifically focus on selecting trajectories that maximize the perception task performance without considering robot control efforts.
-Furthermore, these prior algorithms often focus on 2D environments~\cite{levine2010information, bry2011rapidly, hollinger2014sampling, ruckin2022adaptive} and their information metrics do not apply to the perception task we consider in this work where the approximate analytical model suffers.
+Unlike these works, this paper specifically focuses on selecting a trajectory that balances the perception task performance with motion cost.
+Furthermore, these prior algorithms often focus on 2D environments~\cite{levine2010information, bry2011rapidly, hollinger2014sampling, ruckin2022adaptive} and their information metrics do not apply to the perception task we consider in this work where the approximate analytical model is infeasible.